MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 | `TabBarIOS.Item`                                | `icon`, `selectedIcon`                   |
 | `ToolbarAndroid` <br />*(React Native 0.21.0+)* | `actions[].icon`, `logo`, `overflowIcon` |

-The following list represents the set of components (and props) that don't currently support their assets being updated via CodePush, due to their dependency on static images (i.e. using the `{ uri: "foo" }` syntax):
+The following list represents the set of components (and props) that don't currently support their assets being updated via CodePush, due to their dependency on static images (like using the `{ uri: "foo" }` syntax):

 | Component   | Prop(s)                                                              |
 |-------------|----------------------------------------------------------------------|
 | `SliderIOS` | `maximumTrackImage`, `minimumTrackImage`, `thumbImage`, `trackImage` |
 | `Video`     | `source`                                                             |

-As new core components are released, which support referencing assets, we'll update this list to ensure users know what exactly they can expect to update using CodePush.
+We'll update this list as new core components are released, which support referencing assets, to ensure users know what exactly they can expect to update using CodePush.

 ## Getting Started